Vietnam's Next Top Model season 6

 Vietnam's Next Top Model, Cycle 6 is the sixth season of Vietnam's Next Top Model.
 It premiered on August 2, 2015 on VTV.
 For the third time, males were still featured as part of the show.
 This year, former host Phạm Thị Thanh Hằng, who hosted Cycle 4 (the first guys-and-girls season of the show), returned to fulfill her position as head judge of the panel.
 Samuel Hoàng reprised his role as a judge after Cycle 5 concluded.
 Designer Adrian Anh Tuấn was also introduced as a new judge.
 This season's theme is: Keep Moving - Không Ngừng Chuyển Động.

-The winner was 20-year-old Nguyễn Thị Hương Ly from Gia Lai.
-Later, she competed Miss Universe Vietnam 2019, where she placed Top 5.
+The winner was 19-year-old Nguyễn Thị Hương Ly from Gia Lai.

-Nguyen Thi Hop & Luong Thi Hong Xuan both competed in the All-stars season of this series, where they placed 6th and 12th respectively.

-H'Hen Niê, who finished 9th/8th place, was later crowned Miss Universe Vietnam 2017 and represented Vietnam in Miss Universe 2018, where she placed Top 5.

 Overview

 Requirements

 All applying contestants for the show had to meet the following requirements: